 Strategic Planning/Organization Development

 Robert Bendorf brings a unique understanding and two decades of experience in how to lead and create effective teams, prioritizing collaboration, partnerships and effective communication, all while not being risk averse.
-While serving as the County Administrator, he led Yuba County through a transition to a smaller and better trained workforce while also creating a more professional culture and recognized organization of best practices.
+As the County Administrator, he led Yuba County through a transition to a smaller and better trained workforce while creating a more professional culture and best practice organization.

-Robert recently retired as the County Administrator for Yuba County, a position he held for the last fifteen years, working with numerous elected officials from counties, cities and special districts.
-His collaborative approach to culture building and organizational health has produced successful outcomes; and brought together departments, individuals, and accomplished teams.
+Robert retired as the County Administrator for Yuba County, a position he held for fifteen years, working with numerous elected officials from counties, cities and special districts.
+His collaborative approach to culture building and organizational health has produced successful outcomes, bringing together departments, individuals, and accomplished teams.
 Since his retirement, and through MRG, Robert has worked with cities, special districts and nineteen counties on various topics including leadership, policy development, strategic planning, budgeting, good governance, and coaching and mentoring for county executives.

-Robert was appointed to serve on numerous state and local committees and commissions including AB 109, Court Transfers, County – Court Mediations, California State Association of Counties (CSAC)/League of Cities Task Force on Homelessness, Governor Brown’s No Place Like Home Advisory Commission, eight years as a Board member of the CSAC Finance Corporation, ten years as an instructor and facilitator for the CSAC Institute for Excellence in County Government and judge for the annual CSAC Challenge Awards.
+Robert was appointed to serve on numerous state and local committees and commissions including AB 109, Court Transfers, County – Court Mediations, California State Association of Counties (CSAC)/League of Cities Task Force on Homelessness, Governor Brown’s No Place Like Home Advisory Commission, eight years as a Board member of the CSAC Finance Corporation, fifteen years as an instructor and facilitator for the CSAC Institute for Excellence in County Government and judge for the annual CSAC Challenge Awards.
 Robert has been invited to and participated as a panel member for numerous executive level and management positions for California counties and cities.
 Robert also received the 2020 CSAC Circle of Service award for substantial service above and beyond the norm to CSAC and its family of counties.
 He has been a guest speaker for numerous California county professional associations.